European Parliament elects conservative Roberta Metsola as president | DW | 18.01.2022

 Sassoli and the groups had reached an agreement for him to hand over the post to someone from the EPP halfway through his term.

-The parliament on Monday honored Sassoli at a plenary session in the French city Strasbourg on Monday, with fellow parliamentarians holding a minute's silence.
+The parliament on Monday honored Sassoli at a plenary session in Strasbourg on Monday, with fellow parliamentarians holding a minute's silence.

 rc/rs (dpa, Reuters)